He was born in the summer of his 27th year

 he had never been.
 Though he didn’t know it at the time it was to

-be a metamorphic journey from which there would be no return, at least
+be a transformative journey from which there would be no return, at least

-in the spiritual sense.
-He had a new car and camera and a hankering to
+in a spiritual sense.
+He had a new car and camera and a hankering to see

-see new worlds, preferably of topographical diversity.
-He would not be
+new worlds, preferably of topographical diversity.
+He would not be disappointed.

-disappointed.
-By the end of day one the flatlands of his youth had faded
+By the end of day one the flatlands of his youth had faded in the rear

 On day two he meandered for hours beside a chuckling stream, somewhere